top of page

 Presentation Formats

-The presentation formats for EERS 2025 are:
+The presentation formats for EERS 2026 are:

-• Individual Presentations - these are 20-minute presentations by a single speaker on a topic of your choice.
+• Individual Presentations: these are 20-minute presentations by a single speaker on a topic of your choice.
 An additional 10 minutes will be reserved for audience questions.
 (Total session length: 30 minutes.)

-• Student Presentations - are similar to individual presentations but are reserved for single undergraduate or graduate students.
-The content should include presentations on evaluation methods and/or findings of projects for which the student has had substantial responsibility and involvement.These are 20 minute presentations with an additional 10 minutes reserved for audience questions.
-(Total session length: 30 minutes.)
+• Student Presentations: these are similar to individual presentations but are reserved for single undergraduate or graduate students.
+The content should include presentations on evaluation methods and/or findings of projects for which the student had substantial responsibility and involvement.
+These are 20 minute presentations with an additional 10 minutes reserved for audience questions.
+(Total session length: 30 minutes)

-• Wild Card Sessions - these are sessions that do not fit into any of the above categories or formats.
+• Wild Card Sessions: these are sessions that do not fit into any of the above categories or formats.
 Wild Card Sessions can be 30 or 60 minutes in length.
 The only limitation to Wild Card Sessions is that they cannot include more than 12 speakers/presenters/authors.

 Proposal Review